javitausia/CalValWaves/README.md

 ## Additional support:

-Data used in the project and a detailed explanation of the acquisition can be requested from jtausiahoyal@gmail.com.
+Data used in the project and a detailed explanation of the acquisition can be requested from jtausiahoyal@gmail.com or tausiaj@unican.es.

 ## Author: